aryn-ai/sycamore/docs/source/aryn_cloud/aps_output.md

 ```text
 "bbox": coordinates of the bounding box around the element contents
 ```
-Takes the format `[x1, y1, x2, y2]` where each coordinate is a proportion of how far down or across the screen the element is.
+Takes the format `[x1, y1, x2, y2]` where each coordinate is given as the proportion of how far down or across the screen the element is.
+For instance, an element that is 100 pixels from the left border of a document 400 pixels wide would have an x1 coordinate of 0.25.

 ### Properties